Skip to contents

 ipc_provider

-Worker provider for arrow_ipc + multiprocess_parallel.
+Worker provider for transport = "ipc".
 Only "nng" is supported.
 The NNG provider broadcasts each registered scalar UDF closure plus discovered globals/packages to every worker in the shared database-runtime provider pool, so avoid capturing large objects in UDF environments unless that memory cost is intended or ipc_globals_share = "mori" is appropriate.

 ipc_workers